Red Hen Publications

 I suspect that he had figured that much out at least by the time he heard about the bottle of poisoned mead, and even more probably quite soon after the attack on Katie Bell.
 His pretending to only realize it during the conversation with Malfoy was intended to pass that information to Harry, thereby tying off a loose end, and ensuring that the situation would be rectified after he was gone.
 Had Harry not been available to serve as message-bearer, some other means would undoubtedly have been found.

-And now we get the trip into the cave itself.
+And finally we get the trip into the cave itself.

 • • • •